Procsiab/texlive-it/README.md

 You can change the installation candidates by editing the *texlive.profile* file, including adding or removing languages (by default Italian will be installed).

+Using the file `packages.txt` you can provide additional packages names to be downloaded using the `tlmgr` package manager, when building the container image.

 ### Tags and architectures

-- `latest-armv7`: ARMv7 32 bit arch.
+- `1.0-armv7`: ARMv7 32 bit arch.
-- `latest-aarch64`: ARM 64 bit arch.
+- `1.0-aarch64`: ARM 64 bit arch.
-- `latest-amd64`: x86 64 bit arch.
+- `1.0-amd64`: x86 64 bit arch.

-Change the tag when you pull from the registry, e.g. `docker pull procsiab/texlive-it:latest-aarch64`
+Change the tag when you pull from the registry, e.g. `docker pull procsiab/texlive-it:1.0-aarch64`